openoakland/measure-g/README.md

 # measure-g
-An app to visualize outcome data around the expenditure of funds through Measure G
+An app to visualize data around the expenditure of funds through Measure G

+Map hosted and sometimes updated here: http://measureg.nfshost.com/